GustavoDinizMonteiro/orulo-chalenge/README.md

 # Solution

-For my solution I decided to use ReactJs for the interface and a simple Rails api to be able to persist the likes.
+For my solution i decided to use ReactJs for the interface and a simple Rails api to be able to persist the likes.

 The solution has the following features: